Singer Gloria Estefan urges global support for Cuban protesters

 “I call on the United Nations to condemn the Cuban government and their tactics against their own people, that they’re using violence, that people are disappearing, that they’ve killed people,” the “Turn the Beat Around” singer told Reuters in an interview.

-Thousands tookto the streets in towns around Cuba last Sunday to protest power outages, a COVID-19 surge, widespread shortages of basic goods and the one-party system.
+Thousands took to the streets here in towns around Cuba last Sunday to protest power outages, a COVID-19 surge, widespread shortages of basic goods and the one-party system.

 The protests, the biggest in decades in Cuba petered out this week as security forces were deployed and government supporters mobilized.